— Color palette guide · Updated May 2026

 Can I test colors before buying?

-Yes — AI try-on lets you see how each candidate colour reads on your specific face and frame before committing.
-Colour theory is general; how a specific cream-coloured shirt actually looks on your skin tone is specific.
+Yes — AI try-on lets you see how each candidate color reads on your specific face and frame before committing.
+Color theory is general; how a specific cream-colored shirt actually looks on your skin tone is specific.
 One free AI try-on (no signup, no card) let you confirm the palette works on your body, not just on a swatch chart.

 What colors should I avoid in a capsule wardrobe?

 Three categories.
-First: trend colours that won't outlast a season (in 2026: bright primaries, neon, hot pink).
-Second: colours that don't combine with your other neutrals (a single bottle-green piece in an otherwise warm-neutral capsule will sit unworn).
+First: trend colors that won't outlast a season (in 2026: bright primaries, neon, hot pink).
+Second: colors that don't combine with your other neutrals (a single bottle-green piece in an otherwise warm-neutral capsule will sit unworn).
 Third: bright patterns and prints, which don't multiply with other pieces well.
 The capsule philosophy is multiplicative; avoid anything that breaks the multiplication.

 Related guides